The Able Diabetic

 Achieving a full life with type 1 diabetes is challenging and help is welcome from all fronts.

-This book is a collection of insightful quotes, covering concepts like resilience, diligence, strength and joy.
-They're helpful reflections, and a source of encouragement when you're not letting your condition limit or define your life.
+This book is there when you need something to hold on to.
+A collection of insightful quotes, covering concepts like resilience, diligence, strength and joy.
+They're helpful reflections, and a source of encouragement helping when you're focused on not letting your condition limit or define your life.

 The Able Diabetic INVISIBLE IMPACTS - My type 1 diabetes from diagnosis to getting to grips.